metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_ops_request_v1alpha1_manifest.md

 Optional:

 - `annotations` (Map of String) Contains cloud provider related parameters if ServiceType is LoadBalancer.
 More info: https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer.
+- `ip_families` (List of String) IPFamilies is a list of IP families (e.g. IPv4, IPv6) assigned to this service.
+This field is usually assigned automatically based on cluster configuration and the ipFamilyPolicy field.
+If this field is specified manually, the requested family is available in the cluster, and ipFamilyPolicy allows it, it will be used; otherwise creation of the service will fail.
+This field is conditionally mutable: it allows for adding or removing a secondary IP family, but it does not allow changing the primary IP family of the Service.
+Valid values are 'IPv4' and 'IPv6'.
+This field only applies to Services of types ClusterIP, NodePort, and LoadBalancer, and does apply to 'headless' services.
+This field will be wiped when updating a Service to type ExternalName.
+This field may hold a maximum of two entries (dual-stack families, in either order).
+These families must correspond to the values of the clusterIPs field, if specified.
+Both clusterIPs and ipFamilies are governed by the ipFamilyPolicy field.
+- `ip_family_policy` (String) IPFamilyPolicy represents the dual-stack-ness requested or required by this Service.
+If there is no value provided, then this field will be set to SingleStack.
+Services can be 'SingleStack' (a single IP family), 'PreferDualStack' (two IP families on dual-stack configured clusters or a single IP family on single-stack clusters), or 'RequireDualStack' (two IP families on dual-stack configured clusters, otherwise fail).
+The ipFamilies and clusterIPs fields depend on the value of this field.
+This field will be wiped when updating a service to type ExternalName.
 - `ports` (Attributes List) Lists the ports that are exposed by this service.
 If not provided, the default Services Ports defined in the ClusterDefinition or ComponentDefinition that are neither of NodePort nor LoadBalancer service type will be used.
 If there is no corresponding Service defined in the ClusterDefinition or ComponentDefinition, the expose operation will fail.
 More info: https://kubernetes.io/docs/concepts/services-networking/service/#virtual-ips-and-service-proxies (see [below for nested schema](#nestedatt--spec--expose--services--ports))
 - `role_selector` (String) Allows you to specify a defined role as a selector for the service, extending the ServiceSpec.Selector.
 - `selector` (Map of String) Routes service traffic to pods with label keys and values matching this selector.
 If empty or not present, the service is assumed to have an external process managing its endpoints, which Kubernetes will not modify.
 This only applies to types ClusterIP, NodePort, and LoadBalancer and is ignored if type is ExternalName.
 More info: https://kubernetes.io/docs/concepts/services-networking/service/